Liuhongzhi2018/LearningforIELTS/Listening_7-TK.md

 11.trees. great range of=many different.
 12.Friday/Sunday. open to the public from Friday to Sunday.
 13.farm. a modern replica=reconstruction.

+C9 Test4 Section4

+P78 P143
+37.frogs.
+The first species=Animals.
+38.predators. survival=safer from.
+39.count. no difficulties=easy to.
+40.seeds. extensive range of=a variety of.

 C10 Test1 Section2